About the author:

 Even getting on a long haul flight changes everything.
 Two meals, endless films and a general air of impatience to land.

 Touching down on Sri Lankan soil was an amazing moment for me and the minute the airplane doors opened, I felt a familiar heat, and recognised those gorgeous tropical scents – I was grinning from ear to ear.
 Within 24 hours, my family were as in love as me.
-I had waited for many years to take my kids “home’ and travelling with Experience Travel was the perfect choice.
+I had waited for many years to take my kids “home’ and travelling with Experience Travel Group was the perfect choice.

 The team made improvements, suggestions and adjustments to a rough itinerary I had mapped out and we were not disappointed.
 We loved our driver Deepal who we got to know really well and was with us for the whole first week.